gilbertekalea/PremierLeague/README.md

 The Premier League, also known exonymously as the English Premier League or the EPL, is the top level of the English football league system.
 Contested by 20 clubs, it operates on a system of promotion and relegation with the English Football League.
 Seasons run from August to May with each team playing 38 matches.

 ## **Description**
-Premier League bot is a scraping bot built with *selenium* and *python*.
-The project is structure in two components.
+Premier League crawler is a scraping bot built with *selenium* and *python*.
+The project is structured in two components.

 ## **Scraping component**
-Contain methods that allow the bot crawl the premier league website and collects current/past season table data.
+Contain methods that allow the bot to crawl the premier league website and collects current/past season table data.
 Then, stores the data in a csv file.

 ## **Data manipulation component**
-Containt methods to perform retrieving data from the csv file and display it on the terminal, contain also methods for performing basic statistical analysis such as determining teams current win-draw-lose rate.
+Contain methods to perform and retrieving data from the csv file and display it on the terminal, also contain methods for performing basic statistical analysis such as determining teams current win-draw-lose rate.

 ## **Motivation**
 The motivation behind this project was to improve my web scraping skills.
 I choose premier league because I love soccer and I am passionate about it.
 Also, the website is dynamic with lots of javascript which make it even harder to scrape it with standard libraries such as *BeautifulSoup*.
-By doing this project, it allow me to emphasis advanced technique of scraping modern websites.
+By doing this project, it allow me to imprve my knowledge and understanding on advanced technique on web automation tools such as selenium.

 ## **Technology Used**